Vayuv1/CS-540-Project/README.md

 ### Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# Linear Regression Model

+This model was generated in Jupyter Notebook.
+The folder "Crypto Forecasting" contains 4 files:
+"BTC.csv", "ETH.csv" and "LTC.csv" are the dataset of Bitcoin, Ethereum and Litcoin from the past year obtained from Yahoo Finance [https://finance.yahoo.com/cryptocurrencies/]

+### Training the data

+In order to train the data was split into 85% for Training data and 15% for Testing data.
+The model predicts the price for next 14 days.